small sextant iconI only wish I knew as much about astro navigation as the people who created some of these websites. So, in no particular order:-

 Sextant User's Guide by Andrew Evans.
 Probably the simplest introduction to taking a sunsight on the web.
 The author takes some liberties with sextant corrections, but it doesn't come much simpler than this if you use my Almanac and Sight Reduction Tables.

-Visit My Harbour.
-This site is an online pilotage guide providing detailed information about the various ports and harbours, estuaries, rivers and inlets around the coasts of the UK.
+Visit My Harbour. is an online pilotage guide providing detailed information about various ports and harbours, estuaries, rivers and inlets around the coasts of the UK.
 For a very modest membership fee you have access to thousands of up-to-date charts and photographs, as well as highly informative articles on every aspect of sailing.
 One of the best resources for amateur yachtsmen and women on the web.
+Check out my PC-Navigation page for their software and chart packages.

 An Introduction to Astro.
 Some good tutorials, once you get used to the awful background graphics.